Some links in this post may be affiliate links

 Japanese Camellia is ideal for USDA Hardiness Zones 7-9 and can tolerate down to a temperature of 100F (-120C) for a short period.

 The flowers in Common Camellia appear along the branches towards the end on very short stems.
-They occur alone or in pairs and are about 2-4 in. diameter in shades of white, red, pink, purple and variegated.
+They occur alone or in pairs and are about 2-4 inches diameter in shades of white, red, pink, purple and variegated.
+The blooms appear in late winter through spring.
+The flowers are attractive to honey bees and hummingbirds.

 Japanese Camellia comes in many cultivars and hybrids.
 Many of the plants grown nowadays are hybrids which are more hardy than the mother plants.